- Real Capital One Fraud Text Alerts

-To report suspicious messages to Capital One, take a screenshot of the message and send the it to [email protected]
+To report suspicious messages to Capital One, take a screenshot of the message and send it to [email protected].

 Be sure to include the sending phone number and the content of the message.
 After sending the information to Capital One, delete the text message from your phone.

 Block Scam/Spam Texts

 Your messaging app may have an option to block spam/scam texts from reaching your inbox.
 If not, there are several third-party apps that can do this for you and minimize the risk of falling for a fake Capital One text message.

 Other Types of Scam Texts to Be Aware Of

 Scammers are sending more and more scam text messages pretending to be from legitimate companies and banks:

 - Navy Federal

 Don't click on links within these texts or call the phone number listed.
 You should always find the genuine number for the company on their official website.